nathanpuri/website/src/pages/path.md

 "In other lineages the main practice is considered profound, in our lineage the Preliminaries are profound."
 Lord Jigten Sumgon in Gongchig

+"You must teach the preliminaries."
+Kyabje Taklung Tsetrul Rinpoche

   Common Preliminaries

           - Four Thoughts that Turn the Mind Toward Dharma